camptocamp/c2cgeoportal/doc/integrator/filter.rst

 Using DB sessions
 ~~~~~~~~~~~~~~~~~

-As explained above, it is possible to get the attributes lists including
+It is possible to get attribute lists also
-for layers whose data are hosted in external databases, using the
+for a layer whose data is hosted in an external database, using the
 ``dbsession: "<session name>"`` parameter.

 Such `DB session objects <http://docs.sqlalchemy.org/en/rel_1_0/orm/session_basics.html#getting-a-session>`_
-must be listed in the ``DBSessions`` dictionary created in c2cgeoportal
+must be listed in the ``DBSessions`` dictionary.
-models file.
 Its default value is:

 .. code:: python